timroy/timroy.github.io/_posts/2019-11-20-canada-leader-bars.md

 markdown: GFM
 ---

 Back again using [wikipediatrend](https://github.com/petermeissner/wikipediatrend0).
-This time its to create a bar chart race of the page views for all the most popular party leaders over time.
+This time its to create a bar chart race of the page views for the top 10 party leaders for each day since 2008.

 The data only goes back to December 2007.